 Monitoring Swarm Services with Monitoring Docker application

-But the good news, if you want to have a nice dashboard that shows the overview of your service running on your Docker Swarm cluster, it is possible.
-This information is already getting collected with our Collectord.
-You need a few configuration changes in the application itself to make it possible to work with it.
+But the good news is that if you want to have a nice dashboard that shows the overview of your service running on your Docker Swarm cluster, it is possible.
+This information is already being collected by our Collectord.
+You need a few configuration changes in the application itself to make this possible.

 , docker_service_name